tawawhite/alphonse/README.md

 ### Prerequisite

-I've only tested alphonse on Linux (CentOS 7/CentOS 8 Stream/Ubuntu 20.04) & macOS (Big Sur).
+I've only tested alphonse on Linux (CentOS 7/Rocky Linux 8.4/Ubuntu 20.04) & macOS (Big Sur).
 Currently no plan to test it on windows.

 1. Install [cmake](https://cmake.org/download/) >= 3.19.0 (**Strongly suggest**).
 Otherwise you need to guarentee all the dependencies could be found by the compiler
 1. If need to build with dpdk feature enabled, install [meson](https://mesonbuild.com) & [ninja build](https://github.com/ninja-build/ninja/releases)